polterguy/polterguy.github.io/tutorials/getting-started/index.md

 docker-compose up
 ```

-**Notice** - As of version 9.9.1 the development version of the docker images will store your
-custom modules as you tear down your docker containers, but it will _not_ store your _"appsettings.json"_
-file.
-The deployment version above however will also keep your _"appsettings.json"_ file, in addition
-to your custom modules - Implying updating Magic both in your local development environment, and
-in your production environment should be fairly straight forward - Except in your local development
-environment, you'll need to re-configure Magic after tearing down and updating your containers.

 ## Cloning Magic

-Magic is not one project, it's actually more than 30 projects, implying if you clone only Magic,
+Magic is not one project, it's actually 35+ projects, implying if you clone only Magic,
-you'll only get some few hundreds lines of code, while most of its actual code exists in any
+you'll only get some few hundreds lines of code, while most of its actual code exists in one
-of the 30+ satellite projects.
+of the 35+ satellite projects.
 Hence, to clone Magic, to for instance maintain it, look at its
-code, etc you'll have to follow [this recipe](/documentation/magic.clone/).
+code etc, you'll have to follow [this recipe](/documentation/magic.clone/).

 ## Support